 However, that of course depends on your establishment’s policy on tipping, tip pooling, and tip sharing.
 Every bar has nuanced policies on barback and bartender tipping; in this Reddit thread, restaurateurs and bartenders share theirs.

-27 Barback Duties
+27 Barback Duties and Responsibilities

 - Keep the bar fully stocked at all times.